jbornschein/mpi4py-examples/README.txt

 option "-l " specifies the resources you want to allocate.  "-l nodes=4:ppn=4" requests four compute nodes with each having 4 processor cores [ppn =^ ProcessorsPerNode].
 So in total you allocate 16 CPU cores.
-[ The job scheduler is free to run your job on two nodes having 8 CPU cores each but is not allowed to schdule your job to 8 nodes having only 2 CPU cores ]
+[The scheduler is free to run your job on two nodes having 8 CPU cores each]

 Once your interactive session is ready, you simply run